-The forex market is extremely competitive and flooded with dozens of brokers, popping up, right left and center.
+The forex market is extremely competitive and flooded with dozens of brokers, popping up, right left, and center.
 While you’re spoilt for choice when it comes to Forex brokers, you should know that only about 5 percent of the Forex brokers in the industry are regulated.
-Clearly, the risk of landing on the hands of rogue operators is quite high, that’s why professional Forex traders always advise using regulated brokers.
+Clearly, the risk of landing in the hands of rogue operators is quite high, that’s why professional Forex traders always advise using regulated brokers.

 In this post, we’ll discuss the sort of protection and benefits professional FX traders receive for trading with regulated Forex brokers.
 And without further ado, let’s check them out.

 Brokers that are fully licensed and regulated by government agencies or official financial watchdog authorities in their jurisdictions must always ensure compliance to a certain set of rules and regulations at all times.
 Otherwise, they risk their license being revoked.
 Considering the high cost involved in obtaining and maintaining a license, the brokers are compelled to be on their toes.

 The regulations offered by reputable bodies are often set with a trader’s interest firmly in mind.
 And as part of constant supervision, brokers are also required to submit to regular audits that have direct effects on trades.
 This helps ensure that you receive fair market prices and reduces the chances of a broker manipulating the trades.

 If anything goes wrong or you spot unusual activities that you think interfered with the outcomes of any particular trade, you can confirm everything with the audited data of activities involved.
 So, it’s fair to say you’ll be legally safe from fraudulent brokers and scams.

 Warnings on potential risks

 Although being adequately licensed and regulated isn’t a guarantee that you’ll be free of the risks involved in FX trading, it certainly gives you peace of mind knowing you’re in safe hands.
 A regulated broker will need to display clear risk warnings that a trader will need to be aware of before they sign up for an account.
 Before you even start trading, you’ll already have the full picture.